 Therefore, there is an immediate need to update the Section 13 of the AASHTO LRFD Bridge Design Specifications in order to incorporate the MASH requirements and address outdated language and areas of ambiguity particularly related to: loads, load distribution to bridge barriers and deck overhangs, and analysis methods for determining the demand and capacity of bridge barriers.

-The objectives of this research are to (1) rewrite the entire "Section 13: Railing" of the AASHTO LRFD Bridge Design Specifications and (2) develop examples to demonstrate the application of the proposed rewritten section.
-At the minimum, the rewrite of Section 13 shall focus on new developments related to loading requirements of the AASHTO MASH and analysis methods for designing bridges to meet the MASH requirements.
+The objectives of this research were to (1) rewrite the entire "Section 13: Railing" of the AASHTO LRFD Bridge Design Specifications and (2) develop examples to demonstrate the application of the proposed rewritten section.
+The rewrite of Section 13 focused on new developments related to loading requirements of the AASHTO MASH and analysis methods for designing bridges to meet the MASH requirements.

 The final deliverable has been received.
 Apublication decision is pending.